 Step 2 - If there will be an entirely new committee, there will be a change of signatories on the society bank accounts, which are held by the Union.
 In order for this change to take place, the new President and Treasurer must meet with the Student Development and Volunteering Coordinator, along with the old President and old Treasurer, before they leave for the summer.
-At this meeting the society should formally submit these changes to the Union, along with minutes of the AGM and any equipment needing to be stored for the summer, and an inventory of same (an inventory form can be found on page 30).
+At this meeting the society should formally submit these changes to the Union, along with minutes of the AGM and any equipment needing to be stored for the summer, and an inventory of same

 Step 3 - Hold the first committee meeting to discuss the year to come.
-At this meeting you can complete the new Budget Request Form to discuss goals and objectives which will have been agreed upon by the whole new committee.
+At this meeting you should complete the new Budget Request Form to discuss goals and objectives which will have been agreed upon by the whole new committee.